She is dynamic and passionate about the work.

 Alongside her client work, Holly is dedicated to contributing to the shaping of policy regarding mental capacity law, and helps to draft guidance for the profession.

-Holly is a founding member of the practitioner group that established the Mediation in the Court of Protection pilot scheme, and is currently a member of the Wills and Equity Committee at the Law Society; a member of the South West Court of Protection Practitioners Association and a stakeholder at the Office of the Public Guardian.
+Holly is a founding member of the practitioner group that established the Mediation in the Court of Protection pilot scheme, is Deputy Chair of the Mental Capacity Special Interest Group for STEP; is a member of the Wills and Equity Committee at the Law Society; a member of the South West Court of Protection Practitioners Association and a stakeholder at the Office of the Public Guardian.

 Holly holds a full STEP diploma and is an accredited member of Solicitors for the Elderly, holding their Older Client Care in Practice qualification.

 Outside of work, Holly spends her time wrangling her small children, going on lengthy countryside walks with her border terrier, Stan, and dreaming of narrowboats.